 It was how the show smartly focuses on the months-long crafting of the ruse.
 Particularly, the persona of Major William Martin.

 The meticulous preparation of the body, to ensure “Major Martin” was delivered into German hands the way the deception needed.

 The repeated discussions of how the good major would think and feel, to ensure no loopholes are unnoticed.

-Needless to say, the leads are exemplary.
-The romantic triangle that served as a side story seems an overdramatised distraction, if it were even true to begin with, but the good news is that it never weighs down the main story.
+Needless to say, the leads are also exemplary.
+The romantic triangle that served as a side story seems an overdramatized distraction if it were even true, to begin with, but the good news is that it never weighs down the main story.
 I’d even say the rather anti-climactic conclusion seems the most realistic way any such triangle could have ended.

 Check out my other snappy movie reviews.